 “Every year we test and maintain the poles on a portion of the distribution system, which is approximately 150,000 poles,” says Scott Williams, Manager, Asset Management.
 “It is a large undertaking, but we know how valuable those assets are and want to ensure the longevity and the continued safe and reliable operation of the system for our customers.”

 Dry conditions in much of FortisAlberta’s service territory contribute to the extended life expectancy of these poles.
 Poles identified as unsafe are replaced as required.
 The normal life expectancy of a wooden pole is about 60 years; testing of poles older than 15 years is carried out on a seven-year cycle.

 FortisAlberta has contracted out pole testing work in its service territory.
-Contracted crews can generally be identified by a FortisAlberta logo on their vehicle.
+Contracted crews can generally be identified by a FortisAlberta identification badge and a logo on their vehicle.
 Crews will make its way around the province to complete testing for all required poles.